IrinaStatsLab/Awesome-CGM/README.md

   * Found by Mary Martin.
 CGM Processor by Sangaman Senthil.
 Uploaded by Mary Martin.

 * [Åm (2018)](https://github.com/irinagain/Awesome-CGM/wiki/%C3%85m-(2018))
-  * This study was done on an **animal model, specifically pigs,** in order to study sensor placement and the corresponding effects on CGM data.
+  * This study was done on an **animal** model, specifically **pigs**, in order to study sensor placement and the corresponding effects on CGM data.
 In order to simulate meals, glucose infusions were given to non-diabetic, anesthetized pigs through IV.
   * Found by Elizabeth Chun.
 Uploaded by Elizabeth Chun.